hinto-janaiyo/monero-archive/README.md

 3. Run the appropriate script, for example if you want all GitHub repos: `./github.sh`

 A folder within `build` will be created named something like `monero-archive-a18f610`.
 This reflects the current git commit you're on.
 Inside that folder you'll find all your archival files.
-Folders already found will be skipped.
+Folders/files already found will be skipped during the download process.

 ## Configuration
 **The [Content List](#Content-List) section of this `README.md` IS the configuration file.**